wrench-project/wrench/doc/install.md

 ## Compiling and running unit tests ##  {#install-unit-tests}

-Building and running the unit tests, which requiresGoogle Test, is done as:
+Building and running the unit tests, which requires Google Test, is done as:

 ~~~~~~~~~~~~~{.sh}
 make unit_tests